Albert Le Grand: Works

 His writings, devoted to Breton hagiographic and historical subjects, were very popular.
 He is best known for his Lives of the Saints of Armorican Brittany, published in 1637 in Nantes by Pierre Doriou, and for which he notably used ancient manuscripts no longer extant.
+Despite his eccentric methods, in which he "commonly rendered 'Britain' by 'Angleterre', and turned the British duces into Earls of Oxford to the like," John Morris still credited Le Grand with salvaging "something of many [saints' lives] that did not survive the Revolution."

-This first Breton hagiographical work includes 78 lives of saints, 3 stories and 9 episcopal catalogs, one for each of the historical Breton dioceses (Saint-Pol-de-Léon, Quimper, Tréguier, Saint-Brieuc, Vannes, Saint-Malo, Nantes, Dol-de-Bretagne and Rennes).
+This first Breton hagiographical work includes 78 lives of saints, three stories and nine episcopal catalogs, one for each of the historical Breton dioceses (Saint-Pol-de-Léon, Quimper, Tréguier, Saint-Brieuc, Vannes, Saint-Malo, Nantes, Dol-de-Bretagne and Rennes).

 The work was expanded and republished under the auspices of Guy Autret of Missirien (Rennes, Jean Vatar, 1659), who had collaborated with the Dominican, in 1680.
 Daniel-Louis Miorcec de Kerdanet offered a new edition, without the episcopal catalogs, in 1837 (P. Anner in Brest).

 The standard edition remains that of the "Three Canons", published in 1901 (J. Salaün, Quimper) by Alexandre-Marie Thomas, Jean-Marie Abgrall and Paul Peyron.

 Albert Le Grand also published in 1640 the Providence of God on the Righteous in the Admirable History of St. Budoc Archbishop of Dol in J. Durand in Rennes.
 This life of saint Budoc has been integrated into the successive reissues of the Lives of the Saints of the Armorican Brittany (with the modified title since its second reissue in 1680 as Lives of the Saints of Armorican Brittany).